DeNetPRO/Node/guides/install-denode-manager-web-mac.md

    ![Node GUI](../assets/node-gui.png)

 ## Notes:
-1. Application should always be running in the background, otherwise the application will not work, check the status using ***denode-manager.sh*** script
+1. Launched server should always be running in the background, otherwise the application will not work, check the status using ***denode-manager.sh*** script
 2. You shouldn't use both CLI and GUI at the same time, otherwise you will get an undefined application behaviour